-Baby back ribs cook much quicker than spare ribs, which take 1 to 2 hours longer to cook if you have time constraints.
+Baby back ribs cook much quicker than spare ribs, which take 1 to 2 hours longer to cook if you have time constraints when smoking ribs.

-When cooking your ribs, it is best to cook them with the bone side down.
+When smoking ribs, it is best to cook them with the bone side down.
 The reason for this is because if they are sitting the other way, the juices form a pool in the concave, stopping the smoky flavor from being absorbed into the meat.

-Now that you know the best-flavored woods to use on their own and as blends, have some fun and experiment when smoking.
+Now that you know the best-flavored woods to use on their own and as blends, have some fun and experiment when smoking ribs.

-Decide which wood works best for you and the one you find gives the best flavor.
+Decide which wood chips or wood chunks work best for you and the one you find gives the best flavor.

-Try smoking both beef and pork ribs and see what woods are best for each; remember, practice makes perfect.
+Try smoking both beef and pork ribs and see what wood chips or wood chunks are best for each; remember, practice makes perfect.

-Don’t be too generous with your strong-flavored woods, but at the same time, don’t be too stingy, resulting in the flavor being too subtle.
+Don’t be too generous with your strong-flavored wood chips or wood chunks, but at the same time, don’t be too stingy, resulting in the flavor being too subtle.